6110-sp24/6110-sp24.github.io/_pages/project/phase_3.md

 ## Design Document

-In this phase you will also submit a Project Design Document that explains the technical details of phase 1, 2, and 3.
-This will be reviewed by the TAs and feedback will be provided.
-Please see the [main Project page][design-doc] for more information.
+In this phase you will also write a design document that explains the technical details of phase 1, 2, and 3.
+This will be a much more substantial document than the reports for previous phases --- we expect it to be around 5 pages long.

+The TAs will review your design document and provide feedback.
+As per the [main Project page][design-doc], the design document should include the following sections.

+1. **Design:** An overview of your design, an analysis of design alternatives you considered, and key design decisions.
+This section should help us understand your code, convince us that it is sufficiently general, and let us know anything that might not be reflected in your code.
+In particular, you should explain the compilation steps (the entry point, flow, etc.) done by your compiler, and discuss the design of the following components:
+   - your high-level IR,
+   - your semantic checker,
+   - your low-level IR, and
+   - your code generator.
+2. **Extras:** A list of any clarifications, assumptions, or additions to the problem assigned.
+This include any interesting debugging techniques/logging, additional build scripts, or approved libraries used in designing the compiler.
+The project specifications are fairly broad and leave many of the decisions to you.
+This is an aspect of real software engineering.
+If you think major clarifications are necessary, consult the TA.
-The design document should help us understand your code, convince us it's sufficiently general, and let us know anything that might not be reflected in your code.
-Additionally, if there are any phase 2 tests that you were not passing before the phase 2 deadline, but fixed for phase 3, you should also include this information in the write up.
-Let us know which tests you fixed and what modifications were required.
-For this phase, the writeup should be just a few pages long.
-Of course, writing clean/easy-to-understand/well-commented code can save you a lot of work on the documentation.
+3. **Difficulties:** A list of known problems with your project, and as much as you know about the cause.
+If there are any phase 2 tests that you were not passing before the phase 2 deadline, but fixed for phase 3, you should also include this information in the write up.
+4. **Contribution:** A brief description of how your group divided the work.
+This will not affect your grade; it will be used to alert the TAs to any possible problems.

+In addition, if you used LLMs when working on the project, you should also describe how you used them and provide us with chat logs (if possible) in your design document.

 ## Evaluation